Ann Pancake: Life

 Growing up, she was always taught that land was a thing to be cherished, and that family land was not to be sold or developed.
-She spent much of her time as a child playing in the creek and the woods on her family's property, and grew up gardening, although as a woman she was not permitted to hunt.
-From a very early age, Pancake was curious about social justice.
+She spent much of her childhood playing in the creek and woods on her family's property; as a woman she was not permitted to hunt.
+From a very early age Pancake was curious about social justice.
 Her parents were readers and college educated, which was uncommon in their community at the time.
 Pancake also had access to books growing up, and was encouraged to read by her parents.

 Pancake has also expressed that, when she was growing up, she wanted to move away from West Virginia.
-She had a complicated relationship with West Virginia throughout her life- battling her homesickness and attachment to West Virginia but also her desire to explore places outside of the state.
+She had a complicated relationship with West Virginia throughout her life - battling her homesickness and attachment to West Virginia but also her desire to explore places outside of the state.
 She still has this conflicted relationship with the state today.

-When she was eighteen, Ann Pancake moved from Romney and went to West Virginia University, graduating summa cum laude with a degree in English.
+When she was eighteen, Ann Pancake moved from Romney and attended West Virginia University, graduating summa cum laude with a degree in English.
 Pancake found West Virginia University to be a "culture shock" as there were a large number of out-of-state students at the time.
 Due to low employment rates in West Virginia, after graduating, Pancake left the state and started to teach in various countries in Asia and the South Pacific.
-She taught in Japan for a year, the American Samoa for two years, and Thailand for almost a year.
-Pancake never expected to be a writer, so she pursued a Ph.D. rather than an MFA, which she at the time thought herself not talented enough to complete.
-She earned her M.A. in English from the University of North Carolina, writing her master's thesis on Samoan writer, Albert Wendt using postcolonial theory.
+She taught in Japan for a year, American Samoa for two years, and Thailand for almost a year.
+Pancake never expected to be a writer, so she pursued a Ph.D. rather than an MFA, which at the time she thought herself not talented enough to complete.
+She earned her M.A. in English from the University of North Carolina, writing her master's thesis on Samoan writer Albert Wendt, using postcolonial theory.
 She later earned her Ph.D. in English from the University of Washington, where her driving dissertation question was "how Americans sustain their delusion that we have essentially a classless society given the glaring economic disparity in this country.
 Pancake says that her literature degree helped her to shape her own writing.
 When she was writing her dissertation, she would always write fiction whenever and anywhere she could, especially during any breaks she got.

-Her time outside of the East Coast and outside of the United States formed her understanding of Appalachia, where she grew up, and helped her to see the value in the region she came from.
+Her time outside of the East Coast and the United States formed her understanding of Appalachia, and helped her see the value in the region she came from.
 During her time abroad, Pancake found herself so homesick that she kept writing about Appalachia despite being on a completely different continent.